HOA laws — New York

 What are the HOA fine limits in New York?

-How do I dispute an HOA fine in New York?
+How do I dispute an HOA fine or violation in New York?

-Can my HOA foreclose on my home in New York?
+Can an HOA foreclose on my home in New York over unpaid fines or dues?

 Is mediation required for HOA disputes in New York?